Operational Resilience

 How it Works

-OSFI B-13 is organized around governance domains and a risk management lifecycle that establishes expectations for board oversight, risk identification, assessment, mitigation, and monitoring, covering operational resilience, third-party risk, change management, incident response, and continuous monitoring.
+The Canada OSFI B-13 — Technology and Cyber Risk Management Guideline is organized around governance domains and a risk management lifecycle that establishes expectations for board and senior management oversight, risk identification, assessment, mitigation, and monitoring.
+It outlines control areas such as operational resilience, third-party risk, change management, incident response, and continuous monitoring rather than a prescriptive control catalog.

 Key Elements